 Raised by: United States

 Supported by:

 Dates raised: July 1997 (G/SPS/R/8, para.
 25), July 2001 (G/SPS/R/22, para.
 127)

 Relevant document(s): G/SPS/GEN/19, G/SPS/GEN/265

 Solution: US considered the trade concern unresolved

 Status: Not reported

-Date reported as
+Date reported as resolved:

-resolved:

-85. In July 1997, the United States informed that non-pathogenic avian influenza had been detected in a few north-eastern US states.
-As a consequence, the Bolivarian Republic of Venezuela had banned the importation of US poultry and products.
-The United States contested the scientific basis for this measure and was concerned that it had not been notified.

-86. In July 2001, the United States indicated that the Bolivarian Republic of Venezuela had acted in June 2000 to allow market access for US processed poultry (G/SPS/GEN/265).
+- 101. In July 1997, the United States informed that non-pathogenic avian influenza had been detected in a few north-eastern US states.
+As a consequence, Venezuela had banned the importation of US poultry and products.
+The United States contested the scientific basis for this measure and was concerned that it had not been notified. - 102.
+In July 2001, the United States indicated that Venezuela had acted in June 2000 to allow market access for US processed poultry (G/SPS/GEN/265).
 Venezuelan authorities had not responded to requests from the United States to pursue this matter bilaterally.
 The United States believed that the measures lacked scientific justification and considered this trade concern unresolved.